I'm A Geriatric Neuropsychiatrist & Here's Why We Need To Redefine Loneliness

 How does loneliness change as you age?

 We typically think of loneliness as the inevitable affliction of aging, but the reality is quite different.
-In published research by myself and others, moderate to severe loneliness is present across the adult life span—no age group is immune—but it is particularly intense during three age periods: late 20s, mid-50s and late 80s.
+In published research by myself and others, moderate to severe loneliness is present across the adult life span1—no age group is immune—but it is particularly intense during three age periods: late 20s, mid-50s and late 80s.